ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ## How should I price my artwork?

 Once you near finalization of your project, you'll be in close dialogue with our team about how to price your work.
-Ultimately, we will defer to the artist to decide how to price a work, but can offer recommendations, advice, and context based on the market conditions at the time of your drop.

----

-## How should I set up a dutch auction?
-How many price decrements should there be?
-What should I set for my floor price?

-The structure and price levels of a dutch auction are largely up to the artist, but the Art Blocks team is happy to work with you directly to offer advice for price structuring based on market observations.

----

-## I used a custom currency for my project.
-How do I get back to ETH?

-To switch back to ETH, change the currency symbol to ETH and the contract address to 0x0000...
+(This resource)[https://docs.artblocks.io/creator-docs/creator-onboarding/readme/project-pricing-model/#project-pricing-model] defines Art Blocks project pricing model.
+This resource is intended for artists as they are determining their project's series size and price per token.

 ---